aalexlu/content/ACurrent/NLP/2 Words, Lexical Semantics, and Static Word Embeddings.md

 - can you predict the output word from a vector representation of the input word

 Anological Inference
-- vector representations have some potential for analogical reasoning through vec
+- vector representations have some potential for analogical reasoning through vector arithmetic.
+-